YSanchezAraujo/neuro_team_psy504/README.md

 I'm Anna, the first contributor of the repo.
 I'm Max.
-I am in the neuro team . for the lord of chaos
+I am in the neuro team . for the lord of chaos.
+Woo